Can Rodgers bring Celtic Champions League progress?

 With the club's Champions League campaign set to get going here in Rotterdam on Tuesday night against Feyenoord, now seems appropriate to delve in further.

-So, what is "something" exactly?
-Last week, Rodgers elaborated: "Our overall aim is to be in Europe after Christmas."
+So, what would amount to "something" exactly?
+Last week, Rodgers elaborated by stating: "Our overall aim is to be in Europe after Christmas."

 After the 3-0 win over Dundee, as Celtic prepare to face Feyenoord away in their opening Champions League group stage encounter, he added: "I know there always can be a wee bit of trepidation going into the Champions League and the level, but for me there is nothing but excitement."

-When Zadok the Priest, the iconic Champions League anthem, bellows from the PA system in the De Kuip stadium on Tuesday evening, the excitement will most certainly spill over.
+When the Champions League anthem bellows from the PA system in De Kuip on Tuesday evening, the excitement will most certainly spill over.
 It tends to make hairs stand up on the back of the neck no matter the occasion.
 More so, ahead of the opening group match when everyone is on equal footing.

-With that post-Christmas aim in mind, third place is then required.
+With that post-Christmas aim in mind, third place or better is then required.
 Just how much trepidation there might be amidst all that excitement is worthy of examination as Rodgers pursues that target.

 Rodgers eyeing second-spell gains

-By his own admission, Celtic "can do definitely do better."
+By his own admission, Celtic "can definitely do better".

 A look at their Champions League record absolutely rams that home, not just under Rodgers.